-If you are struggling with topics to write on, check out some of these reporting guides from the Center for Cooperative Media at Montclair State University.
+If you are struggling with topics to write about, check out some of these reporting guides from the Center for Cooperative Media at Montclair State University.

 Step 3: Set up your tech

-One of the main reasons we are building Epilocal, is that we want to make this part so simple that all of you have to do is start writing and we will handle the technology for you.
-(If you are interested in being one of the first to test our platform, let us know here)
+One of the main reasons we are building Epilocal, is that we want to make the process to create a news website so simple that all of you have to do is start writing and we will handle the technology for you.
+(If you are interested in being one of the first to test our platform, you can sign up here)

-But for now without Epilocal, the process to set up your tech looks something like this:
+But if you’re not using our NewsCloud, the process to set up your tech looks something like this: